-Despite its huge size WA has a population of just 2.59 million, and of that nearly 2 million people live in the capital city Perth.
+Despite its huge size, WA has a population of just 2.59 million, and of that, nearly 2 million people live in the capital city of Perth.
 This means that WA is one of the least densely populated places on Earth, so there is plenty of room here to find your own identity.
-The vast distances and low population in regional areas also means that parts of WA are very remote, and that care should be taken when travelling in these areas.
-Much of WA is desert, and there are some remote roads that would not see much traffic in days, sometimes weeks.
+The vast distances and low population in regional areas also mean that parts of WA are very remote and that care should be taken when travelling in these areas.
+Much of WA is desert, and there are some remote roads that would not see much traffic for days, sometimes weeks.
 So, if you are contemplating driving through outback Western Australia make sure that you are prepared for such a journey.

 Having said that, the parts of WA which attract the most travellers are usually fairly easy to get to, and have most of the comfortable tourist facilities you would expect – and some even have exceptional facilities.

 This is an ancient land.
 Some of the geological features here can be traced back billions of years.

 Human occupation by our indigenous people can be traced back over 50,000 years, and much of the country has remained unchanged for many millennia.
 If you are the sort of person who likes to visit pristine places then Western Australia will not let you down.

 WA is in the same time zone as China and Singapore and we have a huge coastline that is pounded by the cold currents emanating from Antarctica in the South, to the very warm tropical waters near the Equator in the north.
 Western Australia has, literally, hundreds of beaches, some of which are the prettiest you will find anywhere in the world (starting at Esperance and finishing at Cable Beach, Broome).
 There is the added benefit that when you visit you will, most likely, have them to yourself.
 Even our most popular beaches, such as Perth’s Cottesloe and Scarborough, and the amazing Cable Beach in far north Broome allow you plenty of room for yourself on the busiest days.